NSLS-II-BMM/BeamlineManual/docs/automation.rst

 Beamline automation
 ===================

-.. caution:: Spreadsheets with version number earlier 13 **will not
+.. caution:: Spreadsheets with version number earlier than 13 **will not
 	     work** as of 1 March, 2024.